victorsoyvictor/casual-markdown-cv/resume.md

 ## **LANGUAGES**
 - **Spanish** – Native
 - **English** – C1 (Cambridge CAE), fluent in written and spoken communication.
-  - 2 years of professional experience in Ireland 🇮🇪 and Australia 🇦🇺.
+  -Completed 2 years of professional experience in Ireland 🇮🇪 and since 2022 relocated in Australia 🇦🇺.

 ---